rushikesh9595/rushikesh9595/README.md

 ## What interests me?

-Learning new has always been my priority that's why I decided to pursue Masters in Data Science where there are infinite learning opportunities and alsoan opportunity become one among few.
+Learning new has always been my priority that's why I decided to pursue Masters in Data Science where there are infinite learning opportunities and also an opportunity to become one among few.

 ## My Technical skills